Sanket2055/SE_PROJECT/Readme.md

 ```
 worked on backend and some part of frontend
 1) all expense routes and controllers
-2)middlewares for authentication , and helpers
+2)middlewares for authentication , and helpers , error handling
 3)about component , alert banner , loading component etc in frontend
 ```